InSearchOfName/InSearchOfName/README.md

 - ☁ **Advanced Cloud Architectures & Automation** – Experimenting with IaC (Infrastructure as Code), serverless computing, and cloud security best practices.
 - 🐳 **Kubernetes and k3s** – Learning container orchestration, deploying scalable applications, and managing clusters for efficient resource utilization.
+- 💀 **Reverse Engineering** - Learning reverse engineering to learn more about how applications work low-level and (and cause i think its kinda cool)

 ## 📫 Get in Touch